bintangginanjar/www.popmama.com-scrapy/README.md

 - Download the repo : [Download zip](https://github.com/bintangginanjar/www.popmama.com-scrapy/archive/refs/heads/master.zip)
 - Extract the zip

-## **Setup Python using Anaconda**
+## **Install Python using Anaconda**
 - Download Anaconda from following [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)
-- Follow the installation steps, and make sure python 3 is successfully installed in your machine :
+- Follow the installation steps, and make sure python 3 is successfully installed in your machine by type following command :

 `python --version`

+## **Install SQLite using Anaconda**
+- SQLite already installed during Anaconda instalation process
+- If SQLite is not installed on your Anaconda distribution, use this command for sqlite installation

+`conda install -c anaconda sqlite`

+- Make sure sqlite is installed by type following command:

+`sqlite3 --version`

 ## **Install Python IDE**
 You can use your favorite IDE :